Castelldefels: Geography and location

-It is located about 20 km southwest of Barcelona, just to the north of the massís del Garraf and is the last town on the coast before the comarca of Garraf.
+It is located about 20 km southwest of Barcelona, 25 minutes south of Barcelona,just to the south of the massís del Garraf and is the last town on the coast before the comarca of Garraf.
 The town is famous for its long beach (more than 5 km) and well known for being an affluent area, as the place of residence of many famous sportsmen, such as Lionel Messi, Luis Suárez, Philippe Coutinho, or formerly Ronaldinho; and for being the city which inspired the creation of the character "El Neng de Castefa" who used to appear on the late night show called "BFN" hosted by the showman and presenter Andreu Buenafuente.
 During the summer, many people from Barcelona and the countryside visit it.
 Nearby towns include Gavà, Viladecans, Sant Boi de Llobregat, Sitges and el Prat de Llobregat.
 Castelldefels borders the coast of the Mediterranean Sea between Sitges and Gavà with a major beach.
 Castelldefels also enjoys close proximity to the major international airport of Barcelona, as El Prat Airport is about 15 km of a drive.

 The Olympic canal, called Canal Olímpic de Catalunya, built for the 1992 Summer Olympic Games of Barcelona is in the town.

 The main-belt asteroid 72037 Castelldefels, discovered in 2000, is named after the town.